MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 ## Creating a complete random number generator using a host program

-Now that we have a Q# operation that generate random bits we can use it to build a complete random number generator with a host program.
+Now that we have a Q# operation that generates random bits, we can use it to build a complete random number generator with a host program.

  ### [Python with Visual Studio Code or the Command Line](#tab/tabid-python)